tobor88/PRTG_Sensors/README.md

 Sensors for the PRTG Network Monitoring Application

 ### ResourceMonitor.ps1
+This is an EXEXML Advanced Sensor for PRTG.
 I created this sensor to condense the output of RAM, Disk Usage, and CPU Load into one sensor for easy viewing and for getting the most out of the PRTG Network Monitoring Tool.
 The XML needs to be exact if you are going to make ay changes.
 PRTG  translates integers once they are received.
 Sometimes you need to multiply or divied by 1MB or 1GB to get the correct format.
 Best to use this sensor as is.

 There are a few fields that are commented out that can easily be added to the PRTG final sensor by just copying them from the comments inside the $XML variable between <Result> tags.
 I left outthe below fields.